TFDL Makerspace Training

 Rules and Etiquette

-- Please make sure to use the cutting mat to cut the graphs for the buttons.
+- Please use the cutting mat when cutting the paper inserts for the buttons.

 - Remember to use the correct die size for the buttons you are making.

-- These machines are for everyone to use, so please treat them gently, so that another person can use them after.
+- These machines are for everyone to use, so please treat them gently.

 - Please clean up after finishing making the buttons and put away the machine and supplies in their boxes and cabinet.